chrisammon3000/aws-cdk-ec2-weaviate/README.md

 More information about how to SSH into an EC2 instance can be found in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

 ### Weaviate
+You can define your schema any way you desire and use the Make targets to create or delete ths schema.
+The schema is stored in `schema.json`.

 #### Create the Schema
 ```bash